 Roman Catholicism was enforced in England and Wales during the reign of Mary I. Protestants were persecuted and a number were executed as heretics.
 Many fled for their own safety to Protestant states in Europe.
 However, all this changed on the death of Mary and the accession of Elizabeth I in 1558.
-Elizabeth had been educated as a Protestant and it as only a matter of time before she revered the religious changes of Mary, sweeping aside Roman Catholicism.
+Elizabeth had been educated as a Protestant and it as only a matter of time before she reversed the religious changes of Mary, sweeping aside Roman Catholicism.
 Her coronation was a signal for many Protestant refugees to return to their homeland.
 They returned but as angry men who expected the new Queen to turn on the religion that had forced them to leave their home country.

 The Religious Settlement of 1559 made Elizabeth Supreme Head of the Church.
 However, she did not give any clear indication as to the direction of her Church and many of the clergy maintained altars and images and they refused to destroy any equipment needed for Mass.
 People frequently referred to the “old religion” and senior church bishops faced a very difficult task in stamping out support for Catholic practices.